Mr-Kumar-Abhishek/brain-beats-blog/_posts/2016-06-11-how-to-properly-maintain-local-clones-of-git-repositories-in-linux.md

 </code>
 </pre>

-<p>And that's all , you have a partition file where you could keep your git repositories !
+<p>And that's all , we have a partition file where you could keep your git repositories !
 Move this partition file around without effecting the history of the git repositories.</p>

 </section>
 </section>
 <section>
 <h2>Working with your git repositories</h2>
 <p> Now we have space to keep all the git repositories.
 However, as this is a partition file you have to treat it as any partition in your drive.
-Only the plus point is you could move it around anywhere like a directory.</p>
+Only the plus point is we could move it around anywhere like a directory.</p>

 <section>
 <h3> Resizing the file partition </h3>

-<p>That said , what if you want to increase the size accomodate more git repositories later on ??
+<p>That said , what if we want to increase the size accomodate more git repositories later on ??
 That could be done by using <code>resize2fs</code>.
 But before doing that run <code>e2fsck</code> over it as such:</p>

 <pre>
 <code>